Teen Dating Violence

 • Support survivors:

-• Let them know they are valuable and worthy of respect
+• Remind them they are valuable and deserving of respect

 Learn More

-Visit Love is Respect for many resources regarding healthy and unhealthy relationships.
+Visit Love Is Respect for resources on healthy and unhealthy relationships.